 1. Don’t look for predictable results in their résumé

-Without context, employers will hire innovators the same way they’d hire anyone else.
+Without context, employers will hire design and creative freelancer the same way they’d hire anyone else.
 They’ll look at personality, attitude and skill set but the way you evaluate all of these is different.
 Typically employers look at someones resume for evidence they have the experience and competence to execute the job they’re hiring for.
 They’re looking for predictable results; but innovation isn’t predictable.
 And rarely does a job seeker ever post their failures on a résumé, even though there are, for fear of rejection; everyone wants to seem perfect.

 Also, just because someone claims to know design thinking and lean startup methodologies doesn’t mean innovation will automatically happen; template thinking is not innovation.